Analytical solutions for Maxwell-scalar system on radially symmetric spacetimes: Conclusions

 \acknowledgements{The authors acknowledge financial support from the Brazilian agencies Conselho Nacional de Desenvolvimento Cient\'ifico e Tecnol\'ogico (CNPq), grants Nos.
 303469/2019-6 (DB), 402830/2023-7 (DB, MAM and RM), 306151/2022-7 (MAM) and 310994/2021-7 (RM), and Paraiba State Research Foundation (FAPESQ-PB) grants Nos.
 2783/2023 (IA) and 0015/2019 (DB and MAM).
-This work is also supported by the Spanish Grants PID2020-116567GB-C21, PID2023-149560NB-C21 funded by MCIN/AEI/10.13039/501100011033, and by the Severo Ochoa Excellence Grant CEX2023-001292-S. }
+This work is also supported by the Spanish Grants PID2020-116567GB-C21, PID2023-149560NB-C21 funded by MCIN/AEI/10.13039/501100011033, and by CEX2023-001292-S funded by MCIU/AEI.
+The paper is based upon work from COST Action CaLISTA CA21109 supported by COST (European Cooperation in Science and Technology). }